-On August 30, 2021, the Company received \$400,000 in a convertible note agreement ("2021 Convertible Note") with Apimeds Korea, one of its shareholders.
+On August 30, 2021, the Company received \$400,000 in a convertible note agreement (2021 Convertible Note") with Apimeds Korea, one of its shareholders.
 The 2021 Convertible Note bears interest at 5% per annum and matures on the earlier of (a) the sale of the Company or (b) August 30, 2026.
 The 2021 Convertible Note was convertible at any time up through the maturity date.
 The number of shares of common stock shall be determined by dividing (x) the outstanding principal balance hereof plus accrued but unpaid interest by the first closing price on the first day of trading following a Qualified Direct Listing.

-On December 5, 2023, the Company amended their convertible note to be convertible at \$1 per share and extended the maturity date to be the earlier of (i) December 31, 2026 or (ii) consummation of a qualified offering.
+On December 5, 2023, the Company amended their convertible note to be convertible at \$2.60 per share (the "Conversion Price") and extended the maturity date to be the earlier of (i) December 31, 2026 or (ii) consummation of a Qualified Offering.
+As amended, the 2021 Convertible Note will automatically convert at the Conversion Price simultaneously with the consummation of a Qualified Offering.

 The repurchase and cancellation of the old note was accounted for as a debt extinguishment that did not result in any gain/loss on extinguishment due to related party treatment.
-The conversion option was valued utilizing the Black-Scholes model, with the following inputs: volatility of 92.22%, current stock price of \$1.96, expected dividend yield of 0%, and a risk-free rate of return of 4.33%.
-The resulting value of the convertible option of

-\$240,079, based on the allocation of fair value to cash proceeds, was applied towards additional paid-in capital and added as a discount on the convertible note.
+The conversion option was valued utilizing the Black-Scholes model, with the following inputs: volatility of 92.22%, estimated fair value of Company's stock of \$1.96, expected dividend yield of 0%, and a risk-free rate of return of 4.33%.
+The resulting value of the convertible option of \$240,079, based on the allocation of fair value to cash proceeds, was applied towards additional paid-in capital and added as a discount on the convertible note.
 The note will be accreted over the remaining period through maturity at the calculated effective interest rate of approximately 40.6%.

-As of December 31, 2023 and 2022, there was accrued interest in connection to the 2021 Convertible Note of \$46,740 and \$26,740, respectively.
-Interest expense was \$20,000 for both of the years ended December 31, 2023 and 2022 and is included within accounts payable and accrued expenses on the accompanying balance sheet.
-Accretion on the note for the years ended December 31, 2023 and 2022 was \$3,072 and \$0, respectively, which is included within interest expense on the income statements.
+As of September 30, 2024 and December 31, 2023, there was accrued interest in connection with the 2021 Convertible Note of \$61,261 and \$46,740, respectively, and is included within accounts payable and accrued expenses on the accompanying unaudited condensed balance sheets.
+Interest expenses were \$14,521 and \$15,000 for the nine months ended September 30, 2024 and 2023.
+Accretion on the 2021 Convertible Note debt discount was \$33,359 for the nine months ended September 30, 2024, respectively, which is included within interest expense on the unaudited condensed statement of operations.
+There was no accretion on the 2021 Convertible Note debt discount for the nine months ended September 30, 2023.